arshpunia/dive-in-client/README.md

 If the issue persists after trying these steps, please open an issue/contact me.
 I'd be happy to troubleshoot with you.

 # Privacy policy
 The privacy policy of dive-in is simple: No user-data is collected.
-Ever.
+Ever. <br>
 The programs collect no metrics whatsoever, and no data about your Pocket collection is ever logged.
-The program does one thing, and one thing only, retreive a random article and open it up for you.
+The program does one thing, and one thing only, retreive a random article and open it up for you. <br>
 If however, you still want to stop using dive-in, you can simply go to your [connected applications](https://getpocket.com/connected_applications) and remove access for dive-in

 # The Architecture